considerednl/playground/README.md

-# playground
+# Considered Playground
-A playground for my HTML CSS experiments
+A space to play around with HTML and CSS.